knowthelist/fhem-tablet-ui/README.md

 - **data-url**              : URL of the new page to show
 - **data-active-pattern**   : RegEx to define active state  (default null) all other parameters like switch widget
+ -**class**                 : blank,

+class 'blank' force to open the given URL on a new window

 ####Rotor widgets
 - **data-delay**    : time in millisecondes to wait until next list item get shown. (default: 3500)